22.0 kWhUseable Battery

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Renault Zoe R90 was available from February 2017 until March 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Renault Zoe R90.

-The Renault Zoe R90 has a Recommend Retail Price (RRP) of £23,645 and an On The Road Price (OTR) of £24,345.
+The Renault Zoe R90 had a Recommend Retail Price (RRP) of £23,645 and an On The Road Price (OTR) of £24,345.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Renault Zoe R90 is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The Renault Zoe R90 was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the Renault Zoe R90 is £19,845.

 Drivetrain and Performance

 The Renault Zoe R90 is a full electric vehicle (BEV).
 The maximum power of the Renault Zoe R90 is 68 kW (91 hp).
 The maximum torque is 162 lb-ft.
 The Renault Zoe R90 is front wheel drive and can accelerate from 0 to 62 miles per hour in 14.5 seconds.
 The top speed is 84 mph.

 Battery and Charging

 The battery of the Renault Zoe R90 has an estimated total capacity of 25.9 kWh.
 The usable capacity is 22 kWh.
 A range of about 85 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.